nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_medication.md

    <td>The anatomical site at which the medication is to be administered.Comment: e.g. "Left eye"</td>
    <td>0 to 1</td>
    <td>optional</td>
-   <td>"Text or text derived from SNOMED CT -  constraint: SiteOfMedicationAdministration.
+   <td>Text or text derived from SNOMED CT -  constraint: SiteOfMedicationAdministration.
 Any valid site for the administration of a medication.
 Constraint binding: [SNOMED-CT]subset= SiteOfMedicationAdministration"</td>
   </tr>
   <tr>
    <td>Method</td>